MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/deploy-apps-microsoft-teams-landing-page.md

 ---
 # Understand Microsoft Teams apps and their capabilities

 Apps in Teams help users bring together their workplace tools and services and collaborate with others.
-Examples are end-users using a pinned Calendar app in Teams to quickly collaborate with others, an app with bots functionality informing users of the quality of a web service in a Teams channel, and an app to share and assign tasks to various end-users in a channel.
+Examples are users using a pinned Calendar app in Teams to quickly collaborate with others, an app with bots functionality informing users of the quality of a web service in a Teams channel, and an app to share and assign tasks to various users in a channel.
 Microsoft Teams apps are just like web-based SaaS apps that don't need to be deployed locally.
-Adding the apps to Teams client by your end-users doesn't require installation of, say a binary file.
+Adding the apps to Teams client by your users doesn't require installation of, say a binary file.

-As an admin, you set an app governance process that balances wide-ranging requirements of end-users along with your organization's IT policies, standards, and risk-profiles.
+As an admin, you set an app governance process that balances wide-ranging requirements of users along with your organization's IT policies, standards, and risk-profiles.

-Our extensive [catalog](https://appsource.microsoft.com/marketplace/apps?product=office%3Bteams&page=1) of validated and secure Teams apps provides end-users access to the tools and services that your organization needs every day.
+Our extensive [catalog](https://appsource.microsoft.com/marketplace/apps?product=office%3Bteams&page=1) of validated and secure Teams apps provides users access to the tools and services that your organization needs every day.
 Teams admin center provides admins enterprise-grade controls and configurations to govern the apps.
 You control the availability of apps for each user across the various contexts such as meeting, chats, and channels.

 This article helps you understand the types of apps and where from your users access those apps.
 To learn more about the use of apps, read [Overview of apps for end-users](https://support.office.com/article/overview-of-apps-in-teams-747492ee-7cdd-4115-a993-8c7e7f98a3d0).

-The different types of apps that your end-users can use in Teams are:
+The different types of apps that your users can use in Teams are:

 * [Core apps that are part of Teams](#core-apps).
 * Other [apps created by Microsoft](#apps-created-by-microsoft).